William Lyon Mackenzie King

 In the 1935 federal election, King's Liberal Party returned to power in a landslide victory, defeating R.B.
 Bennett's Conservative government whose response to the depression was unpopular.
 King negotiated the 1935 Canada-United States Reciprocal Trade Agreement, nationalized the Bank of Canada, and passed the 1938 National Housing Act to improve housing affordability.
 His government also established the Canadian Broadcasting Corporation, Trans-Canada Air Lines, and the National Film Board.
-Days after World War II broke out, King's government deployed Canadian troops, and the Liberals' second landslide victory in the 1940 federal election allowed King to continue leading Canada through the war.
-After the election, his government introduced unemployment insurance and signed the Ogdensburg Agreement with the United States, which established the Permanent Joint Board on Defense.
-King oversaw the displacement and internment of Japanese Canadians on the domestic front and, to satisfy French Canadians, he delayed introducing overseas conscription until late 1944.
-King's government also introduced family allowances (Canada's first universal welfare program).
+Days after World War II broke out, King deployed Canadian troops.
+The Liberals' second landslide victory in the 1940 federal election allowed King to continue leading Canada through the war.
+Soon after, his government signed the Ogdensburg Agreement with the United States which established the Permanent Joint Board on Defense.
+King oversaw the internment of Japanese Canadians on the domestic front and delayed introducing overseas conscription until late 1944 to satisfy French Canadians.
+He also introduced unemployment insurance and family allowances—Canada's first universal welfare program.
 Following the Allies' victory in 1945, King called a post-war election, in which the Liberals lost their majority government.
-In his final years in office, King and his government oversaw Canada's entry into the United Nations, partnered Canada with other Western nations to take part in the deepening Cold War, introduced Canadian citizenship, and successfully negotiated Newfoundland's entry into Confederation.
+In his final years in office, King oversaw Canada's entry into the United Nations, partnered Canada with Western nations in the deepening Cold War, introduced Canadian citizenship, and successfully negotiated Newfoundland's entry into Confederation.

 King retired from politics in late 1948 and died of pneumonia in July 1950.
-King's personality was complex.
-He is best known for his leadership of Canada throughout the Great Depression and World War II, and he played a major role in laying the foundations of the Canadian welfare state and establishing Canada's international position as a middle power.
+He is best known for his leadership of Canada throughout the Great Depression and World War II, and he played a major role in developing the Canadian welfare state and establishing Canada's international position as a middle power.
 Meanwhile, King kept secret his beliefs in spiritualism and the use of mediums to stay in contact with departed associates, particularly with his mother, and allowed his intense spirituality to distort his understanding of Adolf Hitler throughout the late 1930s.
 Historian Jack Granatstein notes, "the scholars expressed little admiration for King the man but offered unbounded admiration for his political skills and attention to Canadian unity."
 In multiple surveys, scholars have ranked King among the top three Canadian prime ministers.